Simplicial arrangements with few double points: Generalities about simplicial arrangements

 Since every other line of the arrangement crosses $E \cup F$, every line passes through either $A$ or $B$.
 Therefore, any vertex distinct from $A$ and $B$ is a double point where a line incident to $A$ intersects a line incident to $B$.

 Assuming $A$ is a vertex of order $k$, $2k$ edges of arrangement $\mathcal{A}$ are incident to $A$.
 Two of them are incident to $B$ while the $2k-2$ other edges are incident to double points.
 Unless $A$ is a double point, two double points incident to $A$ are adjacent.
 Since the arrangement is simplicial, Lemma~\ref{lem:adjaDP} implies that the arrangement belongs to family $\mathcal{R}(0)$.
 The same reasoning applies to $B$.
-If every vertex of $\mathcal{A}$ is a double point, then Lemma~\ref{lem:Euler} implies that the only vertices of the arrangement are three double points and we obtain arrangement $\mathcal{A}(3,0)$. \end{proof}
+If every vertex of $\mathcal{A}$ is a double point, then Lemma~\ref{lem:adjaDP} again proves that the arrangement belongs to $\mathcal{R}(0)$.
+In other words, it is a near-pencil where every line except one is incident to a point (which is a double point).
+In this case, we obtain arrangement $\mathcal{A}(3,0)$. \end{proof}